Scotland

 Bus

-If you visit Skye, you might want to book yourself onto a guided bus tour, as getting around to some of the top spots without a car will be a real pain!
-You can even get ones which depart from Edinburgh.
+If you visit Skye, you might want to book yourself onto a guided bus tour, as getting around some of the top spots without a car will be a pain!

 Car

-I don’t drive so I can’t offer much advice, but driving is a great way to see the Highlands.
-Just be aware, the roads are often one lane and very twisty and turny.
+I don’t drive so I can’t offer too much advice, but driving is a great way to see the Highlands.
+Just be aware that the roads are often one lane and very twisty turny.
 Take some motion sickness tablets if you are prone to it!

-The North Coast 500 is known as one of the best road trips in the world, so it’s definitely something worth considering on a visit!
+The North Coast 500 is known as one of the best road trips in the world, so it’s worth considering on a visit!

-Uber and Lyft are also options here, but don’t expect to find any in the Highlands.
-Thankfully most small towns will have a taxi company or two, which you should be able to get a number for from Google.
+Uber and Lyft are also options, but don’t expect to find any in the Highlands.
+Thankfully most small towns have local taxi companies, which can be found easily online or by asking locals.

 Accommodation